Co-Founder, Anita DeGlopper, Passes Check latest Memorials

 Four quarterly general membership meetings are held each year in different areas of the state with a schedule of additional activities at winter meetings at the Alexander Clubhouse.
 Our meetings often carry a theme such as, Wear Red or Patriots Day or “Bring your favorite farm toys,” etc. Guest speakers are a highlight at several meetings.
 A “Red and Green” picnic was held where we shared fellowship with local John Deere and Oliver clubs.
 Our late winter meeting has become our annual farm toy show where members are encouraged to display some of their farm toy collection.
 We have a Christmas Party with lots of food in December.
 Annual fund raisers have included pedal toys and Cub Cadets.

-In the winter of 2008 we were selected to host the National Auction.
+In the winter of 2008 we were selected to host the National 2-Day Auction.
 It was held at Alexander, NY and featured a good variety of IH collectibles, tractors and implements.
 Numerous well known IH enthusiasts were seen at the auction such as noted editor of Harvester Highlights Magazine, Darrell Darst.
 Chapter 35 has become a reality, long overdue in the State of New York.
 Attending meetings is exciting and being with our members is productive and fun.
 We have a great group of people who pitch in when things need to be done.
 Our membership carries a variety of folks, many retired geezers, large and small farm operators, firefighters, tradesmen, lawyers, veterinarians and even a cardiologist.
-We have donated specially decaled IH pedal tractors to Children’s Hospitals in New York State.
+We have donated specially Chapter 35 decaled IH pedal tractors to Children’s Hospitals in New York State.

 After receiving chapter certification our membership soared.
 At cut-off date we recorded 126 charter members, and elected Lew Esten our first president.